Welcome to the Death Valley Tour

 Then you’ll see Devil’s Golf Course, a seemingly endless field of craggy salt crystals which pop under the heat of the Death Valley sun.
 Next, you’ll pass the Natural Bridge Trail, offering a look at a rocky bridge formed by erosion.

 Finally, you’ll arrive at Badwater Basin.
 This isn’t just the lowest elevation point in North America; it’s also where you can walk across Death Valley’s famous salt flats!
-Your Death Valley tour concludes here.
+Your Death Valley day tour from Las Vegas concludes here.

 NOTE: For road closures & reservation fees, visit nps.com